-Robert H. Pees is principally engaged in commercial litigation, with a concentration in litigation and international arbitration arising from securities offerings and corporate transactions.
+Robert H. Pees is principally engaged in commercial litigation, with a concentration in litigation and international and domestic arbitration arising from securities offerings and corporate transactions.

 Practice & Background